deepaklearner/sample_cypher/prompts.md

 c.
 The properties for User node are: acquisionCode, eligibilityCode, employeeNumber, globalID, managerid, transactionType

+d.
+The properties for UserAccount are: accountType, targetSystem, userName

 1. Make use of these nodes relationship and suggest some good and easy to implement usecase to show good use of graph db